Active Learning Principles for In-Context Learning with Large Language Models: Results

 \section{Results}

-We provide the results on few-shot learning with $k$=$16$ demonstrations per prompt in Figure~\ref{fig:overall}.
-The results are categorized based on the model family (GPT/OPT) and the task type (classification/multi-choice question answering).
-Overall, we observe the anticipated trend of performance enhancement with increasing scale, particularly notable in the multi-choice tasks for both OPT and GPT models.
-However, the most remarkable finding is the significant performance improvement achieved by selecting \textit{similar} in-context examples for few-shot learning, particularly in the context of classification tasks.
-This observation aligns with the findings reported by \citet{liu-etal-2022-makes}, who demonstrated similar patterns in sentiment analysis tasks specifically for GPT-3.
-The present result offers valuable insights, indicating that the selection of appropriate in-context examples holds greater significance than the number of model parameters, at least within the scope of the analyzed models in this study.
-In the context of multi-choice tasks, \textit{similarity} remains the top-performing acquisition method, while the other three approaches exhibit closely competitive performance.
-Conversely, in classification tasks, a clearer pattern emerges where \textit{diversity} follows \textit{similarity} as the second-best performing active learning approach, with \textit{random} sampling ranking third.
-Remarkably, \textit{uncertainty} sampling, typically regarded as a promising approach for traditional supervised active learning \cite{Shen2017-km,margatina-etal-2022-importance,schroder-etal-2023-small}, exhibits the poorest performance \cite{Gonen2022DemystifyingPI}.
-This finding contradicts the conventional active learning principles that suggest a few highly uncertain labeled data points facilitate data efficiency.
-It highlights the limited applicability of uncertainty sampling in the in-context learning paradigm, particularly when considering models with a scale ranging from a few million to several billion parameters.
+Figure~\ref{fig:overall} shows the results on few-shot in-context learning across all data acquisition methods (\texttt{random}, \texttt{diversity}, \texttt{uncertainty} and \texttt{similarity}), model families (GPT and OPT) and tasks (classification and multi-choice question answering).\footnote{We provide the results per dataset and model in the Appendix~\ref{sec:app_full_res}, including the majority vote baseline.} Overall, we observe the anticipated trend of performance enhancement with increasing scale, particularly notable in the multi-choice tasks for both OPT and GPT models.

+Still, the most remarkable finding is the substantial performance improvement achieved by selecting \texttt{similar} in-context examples for few-shot learning, particularly in classification tasks.
+This observation aligns with the findings reported by \citet{liu-etal-2022-makes}, who demonstrated similar patterns in sentiment analysis tasks with GPT-3.
+Our results indicate that the selection of appropriate demonstrations can hold greater significance than the number of model parameters, at least within the scope of the models evaluated in this study.
+In multi-choice tasks, \texttt{similarity} is also the top-performing acquisition method, while the other three approaches exhibit closely competitive performance.

+The data selection method based on \texttt{diversity} is consistently the second best approach after \texttt{similarity} (with very few exceptions in the multi-choice tasks for OPT models).
+Even though it is not the top performing method, we can consider that consistently outperforming random sampling is a strong signal that diversity in the demonstrations is a characteristic of effective demonstrations. \citet{levy2022diverse} explore the setting of compositional generalization, where models are tested on outputs with structures that are absent from the training set and thus selecting similar demonstrations is insufficient.
+They show that combining diverse demonstrations with in-context learning substantially improves performance for the task of compositional generalization semantic parsing.